Brad Banducci

-Bradford Banducci is a South African Australian businessman and chief executive of TEG.
+Bradford Banducci is an Australian businessman.
 He has attained degrees from the University of KwaZulu-Natal in South Africa and the Australian Graduate School of Management in Sydney.
 He held roles at the Boston Consulting Group, Tyro Payments and Cellarmasters before joining the Woolworths Group in 2011.
 Banducci was Managing Director and CEO of the Woolworths Group from 2016 to 2024.

 Early life and education

 Brad Banducci grew up in Boksburg, South Africa, where he worked with his father on selling sewing machines.
 His success in this endeavour as a teenager resulted in him being named the top sewing machine salesman for three years in a row starting from age 16.
 At the same time, he went to school at Christian Brothers College (CBC).
 He then studied at the University of KwaZulu-Natal where he completed a Bachelor of Commerce and a Bachelor of Law Degree.
 He moved to Australia in 1988, where he attended the Australian Graduate School of Management (AGSM), getting his Masters of Business Administration, Economics, Finance and Corporate Strategy and graduating in 1991.